linux-c6x/linux-c6x-project/README.txt

 Right now it is just a kernel and one of a couple of root filesystems.
 The simplist rootfs is hello-root.
 hello-root contains one static app that says hello once per second, and the minimum support to boot that app.
 The hello app is built here as well.
-It is very simple and links with a [for now] pre-existing uClibc.
-[It is TODO to rebuild uClibc] min-root is another rootfs choice.
-It uses a full busybox. min-root does a real boot typical of a small system.
+It is very simple and links with a static uClibc that is built as part of the sdk target min-root is another rootfs choice.
+It uses a full busybox. min-root does a real boot typical of a small system. busybox is built for use in min-root
-[It is TODO to rebuild busybox]
 [It is out of scope to build a full system w/ lots of packages.
 We will use OpenEmbedded for that.]

 STATUS
-	Build 2.6.13 kernel based on ni-3.0 + my mods
+	Build 2.6.13 kernel based on vlx contract deliver 2 2nd try (vlx-D2.1) + my mods
+	    my mods:
+		add initramfs support
+		add cio debug outut console
+		option for more debug
+		make system fixup
-	Use prebuilt uClibc & busybox from VLX
+	Builds uClibc and busybox
 	Build is only Linux hosted
 	Tested on Ubuntu 9.04 and TI code gen 7.0 alpha
 	Debug is only Windows hosted
-	Using CCS4 on Win XP connected to on board jtag of DSK6455 evm Boots OK
+	Using CCS4 on Win XP connected to on board jtag of DSK6455 evm [need to re-verify] Boots OK
-	TODO: configure enet and telnet
+	[need to re-verify] configures enet and allows telnet login

 PREVIOUS STATUS (these were tru in the past; some may need to be reverified)
 	Builds have bene done on Ubuntu 8.04 and TI RHEL 4 but not recently